Skip to main content

 • Check if your firewall or proxy is blocking MCP connections

-WSL on Windows If you’re using WSL on Windows and encountering errors, use this configuration:
+WSL on Windows If you’re using WSL on Windows and encountering errors with remote transports:

 {